This post may contain affiliate links. Please see my full disclosure policy for more details.

 - Who else in this practice might I be working with?

 Now that I’ve had my baby, my perspective on child birth has changed quite a bit.
 Next time I will likely see a new practitioner, preferably a midwife who would be willing to work in conjunction with an MFM.
-Not because my OB did a bad job or because I didn’t like him, but rather because I need someone who can help me have the different kind of birth experience I’m looking for.
+Not because my OB did a bad job or because I didn’t like him, but rather because I need someone who can help me have the different kind of birth experience I’m looking for and who will be truly supportive of a VBAC.

 A couple years ago when I was really struggling to attain an unattainable level of diabetes perfection, I learned something about success: It’s what you make of it.
 It used to be that I would check my blood sugar, get a “bad” number and immediately feel failure.
 It took a while, but eventually I started to see those numbers not as measures of my worth but as simply data points.